vbuldenko/FullstackOpen/part2/phonebook/README.md

-# Frontend part of the phonebook by means of CRA
+# Frontend part of the phonebook made by means of CRA